haoyingy/home/projects/executive-market-needs.md

 **Data**

 The data source is from a paid online job searching website especially targeting high level positions, which aligns our needs for Executive Level jobs.
 We scarped the data and cleaned it by using Chrome extension scraper and Python.
-A part of the data can be find [here]
+The data can be find [here](https://github.com/haoyingyang)

 **Visualization and Insight**